sleekmason/Lilidog-Trixie/README.md

 ### Navigating Lilidog:

-After boot, you have the option to install or try out Lilidog live.
+After boot you have the option to install, or try out Lilidog live.
 The Live username is 'user' and the Live password is 'live' Once in a session, there are a few items that can shape your experience.
 Look in the "paw" icon in the tint2 panel for theming options.